Upcoming James Bond Film No Time To Die Release Date Pushed Back

 The future of big events going on around the world is unsure.
 Coronavirus is not of immediate urgency on everyone’s radar, and North America has not seen as big of an outbreak as other countries.
 Though, there are some pretty major events that are at risk of cancelation.
 Even the summer Olympics may need to be postponed.
 So, upcoming events like San Diego Comic-Con could end up being affected.

 Readers, how do you feel about No Time To Die having its release date pushed back so much?
 Will it make you want to see it more when the time comes?
+Are you going to spend the whole time watching the trailer for No Time To Die to hold you over?
 Or do you think the hype for the film will have died down?

 Featured image via Universal Pictures.